alexa/max-toolkit/Documentation/Integrating_An_Agent_With_MAX_Library.md

 # Integrating an Agent with MAX Library
 ## Introduction
-An Agent uses the Multi Agent Experience (MAX) Library v1.3.0 to collaborate with other Agents to create a cohesive experience for customers.
-Each part of MAX Library helps facilitate this by providing tools Agents can use to help enable a multi-agent experience.
+The Multi-Agent Experience (MAX) Library provides tools that Agents can use to help enable a multi-agent experience.
 The library also surfaces multi-agent features such as client-side support for Universal Device Commands, which enable experiences that are not possible without device side inter-agent coordination.
 This document describes the capabilities an Agent has available through the MAX Library, as well as suggestions of what any Agent will have to consider during integration.

 ### Terms
 Many of the concepts in this document are defined in the [VII Multi-Agent Design Guide](https://developer.amazon.com/en-US/alexa/voice-interoperability/design-guide) but also expanded upon in this document.
 For concepts which are explored in depth in this document, there will be a reference to the relevant section.
 For other terms see the [Glossary](Glossary.md).